kshedden/datareader/README.md

 __Notes__

+See the `scripts` directory for stand-alone programs that convert SAS7BDAT files to various text formats.

 In the SAS reader, dates are not converted to Go date or time formats.
 Instead, a `float64` is returned, whose meaning depends on the underlying SAS date/time format (which is available as the